 If memory loss isn't quickly getting worse or interfering with work, social life, or the ability to function, it may be normal age-related memory loss.
 Talk to your doctor if you are concerned about memory loss.

-It usually is helpful to have a family member or someone in close contact with the person present at the appointment.
-A family member may be able to provide the best information about how a person's day-to-day functioning, memory, and personality have changed.
+It usually is helpful to bring a family member or someone else you trust to the appointment.
+A family member may be able to provide the best information about how your day-to-day functioning, memory, and personality have changed.

-Home treatment involves teamwork among health professionals and caregivers to create a safe and comfortable environment and to make tasks of daily living as easy as possible.
-Some people with early or mild Alzheimer's disease can be involved in planning for the future and organizing the home and daily tasks.
+You'll work with a team of health professionals to create a safe and comfortable environment and to make tasks of daily living as easy as possible.
+Some people with early or mild Alzheimer's disease can care for themselves.

 Work with the team of health professionals to: